A Collection of Strange Beliefs, Amusing Deceptions, and Dangerous Delusions

 Phil Parker Lightning ProcessTM

-First, Phil tells us that he is a graduate of a school of osteopathy and that he has been trained in cranial osteopathy and applied kinesiology, three exquisite pseudosciences.
+First, Phil tells us that he is a graduate of a school of osteopathy in Britain and that he has been trained in at least two pseudosciences: cranial osteopathy and applied kinesiology.
 He's also studied hypnotherapy and neurolinguistic programming (NLP).
 None of these fields are proper preparation for treating chronic fatigue, depression, OCD, or the like.
 But perhaps Parker is a genius who just stumbled upon a program that can treat physical and psychological disorders, and can also enhance business and sports performances.
 What are the odds?
 In any case, he claims to have about 115 people who are practicing LP trainers in eleven countries.

 Second, Phil tells us that his program is quite complicated and takes twelve hours to complete (three four-hour days).
 In that time, the program will find what's stopping you from having good health, holding up your golf game, or keeping you from being happy or rich.
 Then, he'll fix it.
 You can expect 70% improvement after the first day and by the end of the third day 85% are fixed.* (Unfortunately, Phil seems to have pulled these numbers out of his arse.)

 I don't think so.
 Phil says he's been doing this stuff for ten or fifteen years.
 He should have at least one scientific study we can look at.
 He should have a lot of data to work with.
 But I suspect that Phil doesn't keep records, except maybe accounting records.
-I hope he proves me wrong and sends me a copy of his research so I can rewrite this article and recommend that Phil be given the Nobel Prize for Medicine for his amazing discovery of a training program that can help my golf game while relieving me of chronic fatigue, excess weight, and the splitting headache I've acquired while thinking about the people who are so desperate that they'll seriously consider shelling out £780 ($1,330 or €1,004) for the LP program.
-(Prices as of October 22, 2008.)
+I hope he proves me wrong and sends me a copy of his research so I can rewrite this article and recommend that Phil be given the Nobel Prize for Medicine for his amazing discovery of a training program that can help my golf game while relieving me of chronic fatigue, excess weight, and the splitting headache I've acquired while thinking about the people who are so desperate that they'll seriously consider shelling out £780 ($1,330 or €1,004) for the LP program (price as of October 22, 2008) or a licenced LP practitioner for a total of £5844 (price as of September 24, 2015).
+To become an LP practitioner you must first get a Clinical NLP Practitioner and Life Coach Diploma and become a Master Practioner of NLP.*

 I'm not suggesting that all the testimonials are from liars or paid hands.
 Nor am I suggesting that there are no satisfied LP clients.
 In fact, I would be willing to bet that some people have been helped by LP.
-That said, it should be obvious that anyone with a serious physical or mental disorder should seek treatment elsewhere from proper medical doctors.
+That said, I nevertheless believe that anyone with a serious physical or mental disorder should seek treatment elsewhere.
 It is likely that many of LP's customers are people who are physically or emotionally miserable or unhappy.
 They may have been told by several professionals they've consulted that there's nothing wrong with them or that whatever ails them is something that nothing can be done about or that it's all in their head.
-They don't accept this and then they find that Phil Parker gives them hope.
+They don't accept this, maybe with good reason, and then they find that Phil Parker gives them hope.
+He tells them it's all in their heads and that he knows how to get their heads to work better, get them "unstuck", and control thoughts that will let their bodies heal themselves.
 He promises to help them and do it quickly.
 The fee is irrelevant to the desperate client.
 So is hard evidence.
 Testimonials from so many nice looking, happy people is enough.

 So, who gets helped?
 Not those with serious or chronic diseases.
 Those who get helped will be those who need somebody to guide them through life, somebody to get them to think about themselves and their goals.
 The ones who feel they got their money's worth will be those who needed to get their mind on the right track but had no idea of how to do it.
 It has been known for thousands of years, at least as far back as Aristotle, that how a person thinks affects how he behaves, and how he behaves affects how he feels and thinks.
 If you are constantly thinking about your sore toe or how everybody is against you, if you are constantly harboring negative and self-destructive thoughts, you will feel and behave accordingly.
 You can train yourself to think positively, to set positive and realistic goals, to develop criteria to measure success.
 You can act as if you are happy and you will be amazed how the way you act will affect the way you think and feel, and vice-versa.
 When you are miserable, you can do some of the things that you do when you are feeling well.
 Just doing them will affect how you feel and think.
 If you are happiest sitting by a stream in the mountains with nobody around, where the only sounds are those of the water trickling over the rocks and the wind rustling through the pines, then go to the mountains or pick up a book of poetry by someone like Wordsworth (as John Stuart Mill did when he was blue) and let your mind take you there.